Pewtro/configs/README.md

 # Getting Started

-Clone the repository, and run `yarn` to install the dependencies - then you're good to go!
+Clone the repository, and run `pnpm i` to install the dependencies - then you're good to go!
 The project will lint and prettier itself as a pre-commit hook, so you will automatically adhere to all our style conventions!

 # Contribute